Earthquakes on May 11, 2026

 16.7 km---✓ ReviewedUSGS →

-At 17:01 UTC on May 11, 2026, a magnitude 2.6 tremor occurred 32 km S of Sand Point, Alaska.
-The hypocenter lay at 16.7 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.6 earthquake 32 km S of Sand Point, Alaska came in on May 11, 2026 at 17:01 UTC.
+At a depth of 16.7 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 55.045°, -160.484°.
+The epicenter is at 55.045°, -160.484°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11